Ylianst/MeshCentral/docs/docs/meshcentral/config.md

             "type": "object",
             "description": "LDAP options passed to ldapauth-fork"
           },
-          "hidePowerState": {
+          "hidePowerTimeline": {
             "type": "boolean",
             "default": false,
-            "description": "When enabled, this will hide the power state table in the web ui" },
+            "description": "When enabled, this will hide the power timeline in the web ui" },
           "agentInviteCodes": {
             "type": "boolean",